 I love the nutty sweet taste and aroma of spelt.
 I have chosen spelt flour for this recipe as I wanted to make a light, crispy shortbread from whole grain flour.
 The spelt flour does just that, these shortbread biscuits are light and crispy but most importantly are packed with lots of character and unusual fragrance.
 I serve these shortbreads with a delicious cup of freshly brewed Earl Grey tea or to accompany homemade stem ginger ice cream, either way it’s a treat!

 Place the spelt flour, corn flour, icing sugar, ground cinnamon and salt into a mixing bowl.
 Cut the cold butter in small cubes.
 Add the butter to the flour by using the paddle attachment of the mixer, set the mixer on low spread and mix until all the butter has been rubbed in to the flour and it comes together.
 Do not overwork the pastry, as it will make the paste tough and elastic.

 Divide the shortbread paste in to two even sized blocks, wrap well in cling film and rest the shortbread paste for one hour in the fridge.

+Place the biscuit shapes on a lined baking tray.
 Make the semolina crunch by mixing the semolina and the dark brown sugar together.
-Evenly distribute the semolina crush over the short bread biscuits.
+Evenly distribute the topping over the biscuits.

-Place the baking sheet on the middle shelf of the preheated oven and bake the short breads for 15 minutes.
+Bake in the preheated oven for 15 minutes.
 Once cooked transfer the short breads to a cooling rack to cool.